borjaf696/mtDNAProject/README.md

-# Predictive analýsis of mtDNA variations
+# Predictive analysis of mtDNA variations